A rambling vine.

-Vines up to 3' long form a dense green or purple-tinged
+Vines 1-3' long form a dense, tangled, green or purple-tinged brown mat,

-This attracts blood-sucking flies, which normally feed on the inside of rodent ears,
+which normally feed on the inside of rodent ears.
+The flower traps them overnight, when pollen is released,

 Spring and summer.